Enhancing Multilingual RAG Systems with Debiased Language Preference-Guided Query Fusion: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) [RS-2021-II211341, Artificial Intelligent Graduate School Program (Chung-Ang University)].
+This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) [RS-2021-II211341, Artificial Intelligence Graduate School Program (Chung-Ang University)] and the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (RS-2026-25494299).
 This research was supported by the Chung-Ang University Graduate Research Scholarship in 2025.